CagataySonmez/Android-for-Beginners/README.md

    `4- Run application via 'java /org/arcelik/<pattern>/Main'`

 In order to edit class diagrams (files with '.ucls' extension) provided in JavaDesignPatterns, you should install ObjectAid UML Explorer plugin for Eclipse.

+_**Instructions for opening example Android TV projects in Android Studio**_

+   `1- Start Android Studio`
+   `2- Click 'File > New > Open an existing Android Studio Project'`
+   `3- Select related project root folder 'Open File or Project' window and click 'OK' button`
+   `4- Run application as explained in the presentation`

 Good luck.